ept/blog/src/serialization.md

 head or tail of the binary data.

 So how does Avro support schema evolution?
-Well, although you need to know the exact schema with which the data was written (the writer schema), that doesn't have to be the same as the schema the consumer is expecting (the reader schema).
+Well, although you need to know the exact schema with which the data was written (the writer's schema), that doesn't have to be the same as the schema the consumer is expecting (the reader's schema).
 You can actually give *two different* schemas to the Avro parser, and it uses
 [resolution rules](http://avro.apache.org/docs/1.7.2/api/java/org/apache/avro/io/parsing/doc-files/parsing.html)
 to translate data from the writer schema into the reader schema.
 The fields in the reader and writer schema are matched by name, which is why no tag numbers are needed in Avro (and you can reorder your